-Needless to say, our trip to D.C was more than a little rough.
-I was completely unprepared for the insane crowds of the Cherry Blossom Festival.
+Needless to say, our trip to D.C was rough.
+I was completely unprepared for the insane crowds that accompany the beautiful blooms.

-If seeing the cherry blossoms in Washington D.C is on your bucket list, don’t make the mistakes that I did.
+If seeing the cherry blossoms in Washington D.C is on your bucket list, don’t make the same mistakes that I did.

 Don’t Wait Until the Weekend of the Blossom Festival

 The day that we went to see the cherry blossoms also happened to be the same day as the Blossom Kite Festival.
 While that sounds pretty cool (and it kinda was), the whole city was PACKED.

 If I could go back and do it again, I would try to see the cherry blossoms on a week day to avoid the throngs of selfie-takers like me!

 Don’t Forget Your Camera

 Imagine my disappointment during the drive to mark an item off of my personal bucket list when I realized that I forgot my camera.
 I was crushed!
 It was too late to turn around and I was kicking myself for my lack of planning.